Junction grammar: Nature of JG analysis

-The overall effect - as previously noted - is that, inasmuch as JG uses coding rather than derivation as a bridge between levels of representation, much that models of syntax have been preoccupied with in deriving surface structure from deep structure (movement, deletion, insertion, etc.) is taken over in JG by coding operations.
+The overall effect is that, inasmuch as JG uses coding rather than derivation as a bridge between levels of representation, much that models of syntax have been preoccupied with in deriving surface structure from deep structure (movement, deletion, insertion, etc.) is taken over in JG by coding operations.

-Early Application
+Early application

-The first junction grammar was worked out by Eldon Lytle in connection with his Ph.D. dissertation during the late ‘60s, in which he constructed such a grammar for the analysis of structural derivation in Russian.
+The first junction grammar was worked out by Eldon Lytle in connection with his Ph.D. dissertation during the late 1960s, in which he constructed such a grammar for the analysis of structural derivation in Russian.
 That grammar relegated the data to four levels of representation, corresponding to: